Devise JWT Authentication in Rails

 - I added

-since I'm using UUIDs. - I changed the
+type: :uuidto theuser_idsince I'm using UUIDs. - I changed the

-column tonull: false, default: true
+deletedcolumn tonull: false, default: true.

 rails db:migrate